 What it costs

-This program has an application deadline of April 1 for Fall and November 1 for Spring.
+This program has a priority application deadline of April 1 for Fall and November 1 for Spring.
+The space available deadlines are August 15 for Fall and January 14 for Spring.
+For all application information and deadlines, see the CEHD Admissions site.

 Want to learn more?